Cyphrme/CozeX/implemented/base64.md

 ### Base 64 Canonical encoding (strict encoding) concerns
 Canonical (sometimes called "strict") base 64 encoding is required.

-Why is canonical enocding important?
+Why is canonical encoding important?
 The b64ut strings `hOk` and `hOl` may decode to the same byte string (Hex `84E9`), even though they are different UTF-8 values.
 For the Hex value `84E9`, `hOk` is the strict encoding.

-It order to prohibit malleability, it is required that Coze implementations reject non-canonical encoding for Coze fields and use strict base64 values.
+In order to prohibit malleability, it is required that Coze implementations reject non-canonical encoding for Coze fields and use strict base64 values.

 See the Github issue: https://github.com/Cyphrme/Coze/issues/18